The Mindy Project's Adam Pally Arrested for Drug Possession

 Adam Pally has found himself in a legal situation.

 E!
 News can confirm The Mindy Project and Making History star was arrested Tuesday night in New York City for criminal possession of a controlled substance and criminal possession of marijuana.
-They are both misdemeanor chargers.
+They are both misdemeanor charges.

 According to New York police, the actor was smoking marijuana from an e-cigarette in public view.